You may ask “Why bother with black and white travel photography?”

 However, it’s often very easy to take photos that lack appeal to anyone other than ourselves when we’re on holiday.
 I want to share with you how you can avoid this.

-People are generally used to seeing colour photographs.
+People are generally used to seeing color photographs.
 In our modern internet society we take and share billions of pictures every day.
 Creating and sharing monochrome photographs will help capture the viewer’s attention.

 Your photographs must compete well in the huge crowd to be noticed.